-Columbia Mentoring Initiative (CMI) is an inter-generational mentorship program that connects first-year students (mentees) with returning students (mentors) and all students with alumni.
+Columbia Mentoring Initiative (CMI) is an inter-generational mentorship program that connects first-year and transfer students (mentees) with returning students (mentors) and all students with alumni.
 In addition to program-wide events and activities for all participants, students have the opportunity to get involved in various "family trees" within the program.

 - Arab and Middle Eastern Family Tree